 You are the bird of my heart

-Translated greeting of the Peruvian Qero people was brush lettered by Pamela Paulsrud.
+Translated greeting of the Peruvian Q’ero people was brush lettered by Pamela Paulsrud.
 The text and Shipibo pattern were made into polymer plates by Stacey Stern of Steracle Press.
 On a Vandercook Universal I Proof Press the text was printed in mystic turquoise blue ink over the blind embossed Shipibo pattern.
 The paper is Lana Gravure 300 GSM.
-Each print measuring 11 x 14 is signed and numbered in an edition of 100.
-(See information below about the artist, origins of the quote, Qero tribe and Shipibo pattern.)
+Each print measuring 11” x 14” is signed and numbered in an edition of 100.
+(See information below about the artist, origins of the quote, Q’ero tribe and Shipibo pattern.)

 Q’ero background: This text, "You are the bird of my heart" was gifted through a lecture by Jose Luis Stevens, Ph.D.— speaking on a myriad of complex noetic topics.
-My heart was deeply touched as he artfully wove a tale unveiling this poetic greeting of the potato growing Qero people from the remote Peruvian Andes, Urpy Choi Son Coy. * The greeting,
+My heart was deeply touched as he artfully wove a tale unveiling this poetic greeting of the potato growing Q’ero people from the remote Peruvian Andes, “Urpy Choi Son Coy”. *

-The greeting, "You are the bird of my heart" is not a mere, Hello, how are you?instead, it conveys a powerful heart to heart acknowledgment.
+The greeting, "You are the bird of my heart" is not a mere, “Hello, how are you?”—instead, it conveys a powerful heart to heart acknowledgment.
 I was moved by these delightfully simple, yet profound words and used them for months as a mantra.
 I saw clearly how our work and our lives are shaped through harmonious connections with others.
-It taught me many lessonsthe greatest of course, of love.
+It taught me many lessons—the greatest of course, of love.

 In gratitude for the use of this pattern, a contribution has been made to the The Herlinda Agustin Fernandez Legacy Project, which supports the Shipibo Tribe through a variety of ongoing projects.
 May you too find joy in this greeting and pattern of protection!